thousandeyes/appd-integration-reference/custom-monitor/thousandeyes/readme.md

     "appd_node":"<appd tier node>"
 }
 ```

+** NOTE: **
+When using ** Custom Metrics **, a single Machine Agent can only report metrics for a single Application in AppDynamics.
+See [https://docs.appdynamics.com/display/PRO40/Associate+Standalone+Machine+Agents+with+Applications](AppD Doc PRO40).
+To associate the MA with an Application
+* In the AppDynamics Agents window, select a Machine Agent.
+Click Associate with an Application.
+OR
+* Deploy the machine agent on the same host as the app / Application Agent.

+## Configuring a Machine Agent
+#### configuration.env

+Create .setup.sh and call that in Dockerfile.

 #### Install Python
 For this example we're using a python script, so Python3 needs to be installed.